pmp-library/pmp-library/docs/installation.md

 target_link_libraries(your_target pmp)
 ```

 **Note:** The usage described above is currently limited to the @ref core and @ref algorithms components of PMP.
-If you want to use the @ref visualization component you need to link your target against `pmp_vis` and its dependencies: `stb_image`, `imgui`, `glfw`, as well as your platform OpenGL library.
+If you want to use the @ref viewers component you need to link your target against `pmp_viewers` and its dependencies: `stb_image`, `imgui`, `glfw`, as well as your platform OpenGL library.

 ## Build Options